huijing/huijing.github.io/_drafts/all-about-chinese-characters.md

 *Insert timeline here*

 So for the longest time, Chinese civilisations were ruled by dynasties.
-Dynasties which rose and fell over those thousands of years, which kinda puts things into perspective, at least for myself.
-On the one hand, it might just be that I'm in the middle of a lull period for China, and who knows how the next century will play out?
+Dynasties which rose and fell over those thousands of years, which kinda puts things into perspective, given our apparent inability to have [historical perspective beyond 50-100 years](https://medium.com/@theonlytoby/history-tells-us-what-will-happen-next-with-brexit-trump-a3fefd154714#.gkpucxbnw).
+Maybe we're in the middle of a lull period for China, who knows how the next century will play out?

 Provided the planet still exists.